yuhtuna/326GitWorkflowLabStudent-Group22/README.md

 ## Intended learning outcomes (ILOs)

-Students are expected to distinguish between different types of workflows for managing a git repository and know how to deal with merge conflicts.
-They will also learn how to communicate with other team members in a git setting to get changes implemented and pushed.
-They’ll understand the importance of tests in ensuring the production branch is reliably functional.
+You are expected to distinguish between different types of workflows for managing a git repository and know how to deal with merge conflicts.
+You will also learn how to communicate with other team members in a git setting to get changes implemented and pushed.
+You should understand the importance of tests in ensuring the production branch is reliably functional.

 ## Features